 Soaps for Special Purposes

-Oily Skin Soap (Will be ready in April – 8 bars) – honey, sweet almond oil, evening primrose oil, peppermint essential oil, French green clay
+Oily Skin Soap (7) – honey, sweet almond oil, evening primrose oil, peppermint essential oil, French green clay – $5

-Dry Skin Soap (Will be ready in April – 12 bars) – Extra super-fatted with coconut oil, olive oil, shea butter, sweet almond oil, avocado oil, castor oil and sunflower oil.
-Scented with ylang-ylang, lemon and bergamot essential oils.
+Dry Skin Soap (12) – Extra super-fatted with coconut oil, olive oil, shea butter, sweet almond oil, avocado oil, castor oil and sunflower oil.
+Scented with ylang-ylang, lemon and bergamot essential oils. – $4

-Shaving Soap (1 left) – comfrey-infused olive oil, rice bran oil, jojoba oil, castor oil, French green clay, lavender essential oil, lime essential oil, evening primrose oil. *This is also available for purchase as a gift set including one bar of soap, a mug and an old-fashioned shaving brush for $10.
-I have one mug and brush left.
-If you want to use your own mug, the brushes are available on e-bay for as little as around $5 each – plus shipping, of course.
+Shaving Soap (1 left) – comfrey-infused olive oil, rice bran oil, jojoba oil, castor oil, French green clay, lavender essential oil, lime essential oil, evening primrose oil. – $3 for the soap, $13 for a shaving set including mug and brush.

 Shampoo Bar – (Currently out of stock) – I made this on special request.
 It does not have goat milk, but coconut milk, instead.
 The oils used are coconut, olive, castor, jojoba, shea butter, cocoa butter and beeswax.
 It is scented with vanilla cream fragrance oil.
 If you have hard water, I would not recommend using this.
 It is a soap.
 Soap and hard water don’t mix well – think of soap scum on your shower wall.
 That will happen in your hair.
 But, even with soft water, if you feel your hair is limp or sticky, rinse your hair with a mixture of a half-cup of vinegar with 2 cups of water, it will rinse any extra residue away and leave your hair feeling soft.

-Hayley’s Coconut Milk Soap (8) – Made for a customer request for her daughter who is allergic to milk – even goat milk in soap.
+Coconut Milk Soap (Currently out of stock) – Made by customer request for her daughter who is allergic to milk – even goat milk in soap.
 It contains coconut milk instead of goat milk.
 Scented with lemon and lime essential oils.
 If the demand is high enough, I’ll make more fragrances.
 Contains olive oil, coconut oil, avocado oil, palm kernel oil, rice bran oil, shea butter, sunflower oil.

 Molley’s Goat Milk Cream